Anglo-Iraqi War: Axis intervention

 During the time leading up to the coup d'état, Rashid Ali's supporters had been informed that Germany was willing to recognise the independence of Iraq from the British Empire.
 There had also been discussions on war material being sent to support the Iraqis and other Arab factions in fighting the British.

 On 3 May, German Foreign Minister Joachim von Ribbentrop persuaded German dictator Adolf Hitler to secretly return Dr. Fritz Grobba to Iraq to head up a diplomatic mission to channel support to the Rashid Ali regime.
 The British quickly learned of the German arrangements through intercepted Italian diplomatic transmissions.

-Vichy France, which controlled neighbouring Syria, became keen to facilitate any agreement between Iraq, Italy and Germany.
+Vichy France, which controlled the neighbouring Mandatory Syrian Republic, became keen to facilitate any agreement between Iraq, Italy and Germany.
 Key Vichy figure Admiral Darlan was fully supportive of agreements with the Germans in order to promote long-term French aims, and had become increasingly incensed by British naval attacks on Vichy shipping, which sometimes brought the Royal Navy into direct confrontation with Vichy military forces.
 It was therefore proposed that Axis access to Iraq would be facilitated via French-held Syria.

 On 6 May, in accordance with the Paris Protocols, Germany concluded a deal with the Vichy French government to release war materials, including aircraft, from sealed stockpiles in Syria and transport them to the Iraqis.
 The French also agreed to allow passage of other weapons and material as well as loaning several airbases in northern Syria, to Germany, for the transport of German aircraft to Iraq.
 Between 9 May and the end of the month, about one-hundred German and about twenty Italian aircraft landed on Syrian airfields.
-Darlan had actually ensured that the Protocols included a proposal that the French would launch an offensive against the British-held Iraqi oilfields and the oil would be made available to the Germans.
+Darlan had actually ensured that the Protocols included a proposal that the French would launch an offensive against the British-held Iraqi oilfields, and the oil would be made available to the Germans.